Shigoto-dev19/sha256-o1js/REPORT.md

 - Add tests for the choice(ch) bitwise function.
 - Realized that SHA256 uses the "big-endian" convention but bitifying field in o1js uses the "little-endian" convention, I thought it was a problem but there is no need to reverse endianess since return a field take also the "LE" convention.
 - All in all, I figured out testing with o1js using jest.
 I will keep testing the rest of the bitwise function on DAY3.

+### DAY3: 10th December
+- Resume adding tests for bitwise functions to check integerity for each operation separately.
+    - Add tests for the majority bitwise function.
+    - Add tests SHA256 σ0 bitwise function.
+    - Add tests for SHA256 σ1 bitwise function.
+    - Add tests for SHA256 Σ0 bitwise function.
+    - Add tests for SHA256 Σ1 bitwise function.
+    - Add tests for Addition Modulo 32 function.
+- All unit bitwise function work seamlessly asserted to common JS bitwise functions used in [verified SHA256 code](https://www.movable-type.co.uk/scripts/sha256.html).
+- Check endianess compliance here and there but still the same problem.
+- Suspect error source from preprocessing .
+I will start testing preprocessing outputs on DAY4.